zim-desktop-wiki/zim-desktop-wiki/data/manual/Help/Commandline_Options.txt

   --gui            run the editor (this is the default) --server         run the web server
-  --export         export to a different format --search         run a search query on a notebook --index          build an index for a notebook --plugin         call a specific plugin function
+  --export         export to a different format --import         import one or more files into a notebook --search         run a search query on a notebook --index          build an index for a notebook --plugin         call a specific plugin function